SlippinDylan/ahaMoment/photo-time-fixer/README.markdown

   exiftool -DateTimeOriginal="2019:01:26 15:01:22" /path/to/file.heic
   ```
 - **Performance**: Processing large directories may be slow due to EXIF/QuickTime checks.
 The progress bar provides real-time feedback.

-## License

-MIT License.
-See [LICENSE](LICENSE) for details.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue for suggestions/bug reports.

-## Contact

-For questions, contact [<your-username>] on GitHub.